 If your site was hacked in the past, it probably still contains an existing security breach,

-With the tool we developed, you can secure your site once and for all and address the root of the security problem on your WordPress site.
+With the tool we developed, you can secure your site once and for all and address the root of the security problem on your WordPress website.

 These plugins are less effective because they deal with robots trying to enter a user name and password, which is removed from a database that is fed to them, until they are lucky enough to hit the right details.

 The proposed extensions identify the hacking attempts and block the WordPress site, but the robots are still trying to access the site, are still trying to enter login information, and are still loading multiple resources (server requests) on the website.

 - WP Limit Login Attempts